Roche Miette Newsletter

 and shapes our vision, and quickens our sight

-to the end that we may see, and measure:
+to the end that we may see, and measure:how great the darknessand rests from his labours before he proceeds

 how bright the light